davechouinard/virtual-pinball-machine/README.md

 virtual-pinball-machine
 =======================

-Notes for a building a virtual pinball machine
+Notes for building a virtual pinball machine

 ### Software
 This section will cover installing the virtual pinball software system for Windows.